tjworks/tapdata-docs-en/docs/introduction/architecture.md

 ![](../images/architecture.png)

-Tapdata Cloud employs a range of cyber-security measures to ensure the protection and security of user data and information.
+Tapdata employs a range of cyber-security measures to ensure the protection and security of user data and information.

 * **One-way Connection**: The Tapdata Agent instance does not actively expose network information, and only connects to the TCM management service to obtain task information and report status information.
 * **HTTPS Protocol**: Tapdata Agent instances establish communication with TCM using the HTTPS protocol, ensuring protection against information theft and tampering.